mayur-kun/product-reco/README.md

 * A function is defined to get top-N collaborative recommendations for a given product, based on similarity of rating vectors.

 **Next phase (will update soon):**
-* Genearting product descriptions based on product features.
+* Creating a UI and generating product descriptions based on product features.
 Planning to use LLM models like GPT-4, Gemini or Llama2.

 # Lessons 📝